 - Make sure an access point is set up.
-See the manual that came with your access point for more information. - Turn on the WIRELESS or WIRELESS LAN switch.
-The Wireless LAN indicator lights up and the VAIO Smart Network window appears.
-If the VAIO Smart Network window does not appear, follow these steps: - 1 Click Start, All Programs, and VAIO Control Center. - 2 Double-click Network Connections and VAIO Smart Network.
+See the manual that came with your access point for more information. - 2 Turn on the WIRELESS or WIRELESS LAN switch.
+The Wireless LAN indicator lights up.
+If the VAIO Smart Network window is not displayed on the desktop, follow these steps: - 1 Click Start, All Programs, and VAIO Control Center. - 2 Double-click Network Connections and VAIO Smart Network.